 Indeed, each hobby or field of activity has its own needs...
 But Divi adapts perfectly and very easily to all situations.

-You can use these sites as inspiration for the use of colourthe use of images, layout, fonts, etc.
+You can use these sites as inspiration for the use of colourThe use of images, layout, fonts, etc.

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.

 Divi fashion website n°1 : Veronica Ariel

-This is a good example of dynamism and simplicity, with a good focus on products and the shop.
+This is a good example of dynamism and simplicity, with a good focus on the products and the shop.

 The call-to-action or a simple click on one of the photos leads directly to the shop.

-Fashion website n°2: Trishia Grace
+Fashion site n°2: Trishia Grace

 Did you know that you can test Divi for free?
-Go to this page and click on "TRY IT FOR FREE"
+Go to this page and click on "TRY IT FOR FREE

-Fashion website n°3: I am Italian
+Fashion website #3: I am Italian

 It covers previews, art news, fashion trends, celebrities and the glasses they wear, beauty, events, specific brands, etc.